ifpen/chalk-it/front-end/README.md

 ## Building

-To create your development environment, run:
+To start the webpack server, run:

 ```sh
 npm run start
 ```

-To create distribution bundles for this app, run:
+To create distribution bundles for this app (this requires a working python environement for mkdoc), run:

 ```sh
 npm run build
 ```

-A new directory named `build` by default (or you can set up the name in the .env file) containing build package is created.
+The build result goes into `build`.

 To run the server ,run :<br>